 Positives about Job Descriptions

-Employee job descriptions set clear expectations about what you expect from people.
+Set clear expectations about what you expect from people.

 People who have been involved in the hiring process are more likely to support the success of the new employee or promoted coworker.
 Developing employee job descriptions is an easy way to involve people in your organization's success.

-As you develop employee job descriptions, recognize that they are one component in an effective performance management system.
+Remember, as you develop employee job descriptions, recognize that they are one component in an effective performance management system.
 Consider these warnings about employee job descriptions.

 Negative Potential of Employee Job Descriptions